Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. New Member of the Family

 Did you recently bring home a new bundle of joy?
 Babies will need a lot more of your attention, attention your cat was likely the greater recipient of.
-Your cat might feel threatened by this lack of pampering or just the presence of a new person in the house and run away to seek comfort elsewhere.
+While cats will not feel jealous, the changes in routines, scents, noises, and rules might make them feel stressed.
+Your cat might run away to seek comfort elsewhere.

-To help your cat adjust, make sure to let him know they are still loved with attention and treats.
-Also, it could be helpful to have a safe place for them to escape the excess noise and chaos.
+To help your cat adjust, make sure to let them know they are still loved with attention and treats.
+It could also be helpful to have a safe place inside your home for them to escape the excess noise and chaos.

 9. Discomfort at Home